How online booking has helped businesses adapt and innovate.

 When a customer self-books, both the service provider and customer receive an instant appointment confirmation.
 Online booking software can also automate email or text reminders to provide prompts hours, days or weeks before sessions.
 Not only does this offer convenience for customers, 56.8% of users noticed fewer appointment no-shows.

 59% of consumers care more about the customer experience than they did pre-pandemic.
 Online scheduling software helps reduce time spent on administration, so businesses can focus on providing excellent customer experiences.

 Online self-scheduling gives customers the freedom to choose their appointment slots 24/7.

-Setmore commissioned a survey of 1200 customers.
+Setmore commissioned a survey of over 400 customers.
 In the survey, 43% of users rated self-scheduling as the most important feature of their appointment booking platform.
 Responses spanned across various sectors, including personal services and technology.